 Linking

 Linking is a situation where two different software components are connected in two specific manners.
-In our illustration below we are visualizing a situation where a developer links one Open Source component (green) and one proprietary component (blue).
+In our illustration below, we are visualizing a situation where a developer links one Open Source component (green) and one proprietary component (blue).

 There are various terms that describe different forms or activities around linking.
 It is useful to be aware of these terms to ensure you understand briefings and decisions about this activity.
 Linking is particularly important to consider in the context of copyleft Open Source licenses: